DAKiersz/DAKiersz/README.md

 ### Completed / Deprecated Projects

 - [Something Stochastic Blog](https://github.com/DAKiersz/something-stochastic-hugo) - The initial incarnation of this was supposed to be a blog, written in Hugo and Bootstrap my your truly.
 However, time got tight and my efforts concentrated elsewhere, so this domain transfered to my technical documentation website.
 - My non-production, Obsidian vault for the public domain.
 This was a MKDocs website [hosted](https://gitlab.com/dakiersz-group/obsidian-dak-public) on GitLab Pages.
-This now merged with [somethingstochastic.com](https://somethingstochastic.com) to preserve the domain and is hosted on Github/Azure Static Web Apps.
+This now been migrated to [somethingstochastic.com](https://somethingstochastic.com) which preserved the domain and reduced the website count by one.

 ### :satellite: Experience